 Volume 1: Guidance for Compliance

 Chapter 1 - Federal Requirements introduces the federal laws, Executive Orders, and regulations applicable to transportation projects.
 There are links to policy, guidance, directives and advisories pertaining to federal environmental laws, and agreements pertaining to National Environmental Policy Act and Department of Transportation Act Section 4(f) compliance.
-Agreements pertaining to other federal and state requirements are listed in Section III: Topics.
+Agreements pertaining to other federal and state requirements are listed below in Section III: Topics.

 Chapter 2 - State Requirements addresses the requirements of California law and regulations, the California Environmental Quality Act (CEQA) and its Guidelines as well as related state environmental statutes and regulations.
 CEQA compliance is required for all projects for which a public agency has a discretionary action unless the project is exempted by statute in an act of the Legislature.
 Refer to Section V: CEQA for the preparation and processing of CEQA-only categorical exemptions, initial studies, negative declarations, and environmental impact reports.
 Section VI: Joint Documents discusses joint CEQA and NEPA environmental documentation.